Pl4tt/socket-chat/README.md

 # socket-chat
-A basic console socket-chat application
+This is a very minimalistic socket-chat application for the command line.